PhilippeArnaudHiroux/PSoC6_RTC_TFT/README.md

 # PSoC6_RTC_TFT
-In this project a clock is made that you can set using the capsense sensor.
+In this project a clock is made that you can set using the capsense sensor.</br>
 [Video](https://youtu.be/5wDyNYDAxGc)

 ## What has been used